MattPickard/Project_Portfolio/Agentic_Investing_Project/README.md

 The increasing capabilities and decreasing costs of LLMs are fueling rapid growth in agentic systems across various industries.
 Businesses are increasingly leveraging agentic systems to boost efficiency, cut operational expenses, and innovate new services.
 As a result, the ability to effectively develop, test, and evaluate these agentic solutions is becoming a critical skill.

 **The core components of this project include:**
-*   A Stock Market Simulation built with Python that models fictional stocks with fluctuating prices based on randomized daily sentiment.
+*   A simple **Stock Market Simulation** built with Python that models fictional stocks with fluctuating prices based on randomized daily sentiment.
-*   An MCP Server using the FastMCP library that acts as an interface, exposing simulation functions (like buying/selling stock, checking state) as tools for LLM agents.
+*   An **MCP Server** using the FastMCP library that acts as an interface, exposing simulation functions (like buying/selling stock, checking state) as tools for LLM agents.
-*   Three distinct LLM Agents (Interactive, Human-in-the-Loop, Autonomous) developed using the OpenAI Agents SDK and leveraging gpt-4o-mini, each showcasing different levels of user interaction and autonomy.
+*   Three distinct **LLM Agents** (Interactive, Human-in-the-Loop, Autonomous) developed using the OpenAI Agents SDK and leveraging gpt-4o-mini, each showcasing different levels of user interaction and autonomy.
-*   Cloud Infrastructure utilizing AWS.
+*   Cloud Infrastructure utilizing **AWS**.
 The MCP server and simulation are containerized using Docker and hosted on an EC2 instance for accessibility.
 Simulation data is stored in an S3 bucket as a CSV file.
-*   A Power BI Dashboard that reads the CSV file, providing visual analytics and key performance indicators (KPIs) to evaluate agent performance.
+*   A **Power BI Dashboard** that reads the CSV file, providing visual analytics and key performance indicators (KPIs) to evaluate agent performance.

 This setup would allow for rapid iteration over agent configurations and tools.
 The resulting simulation data, visualized in Power BI, offers valuable feedback for evaluating the effectiveness of agent instructions, tool design, and workflow.